Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### Several True Things About Usability Testing

 * If you want a great site, you've got to test
-* Testing one user is 100% perent better than testing none
+* Testing one user is 100% percent better than testing none
 * Testing one user early in the project is better than testing 50 near the end

 ### Do-it-Yourself Usability Testing

 * One morning a month, test, debrief and decide what to fix
-* Continually test throughout the development proces
+* Continually test throughout the development process
 * Have one round of testing per month
 * Have 3 users in each testing round
-* Recruit these users losely
+* Recruit these users loosely
 * Test on the site, with observers in a conference room using screen sharing software to watch
 * A 1-2 page email should summarize decisions made during the team's debriefing
-* The entire development team and any interested stakeholds should meet to compare notes and ecide what to fix
+* The entire development team and any interested stokeholds should meet to compare notes and decide what to fix
 * Identify the most serious problems and commit to fixing them before the net round of testing

 -------